apollolee3/regrid/README.md

 ### Processing: wedges to voxels

 The program resamples the irregular wedge grid onto a uniform voxel grid.
-This involves a few approximations worth stating clearly.
+This involves a few approximations.

 For each wedge: